farshidrayhancv/FRnet-DTI/README.md

-# FRnet-DTI:Deepnet for Feature Manipulation and Drug-Target Interaction Prediction
+# FRnet-DTI: Deepnet for Feature Manipulation and Drug-Target Interaction Prediction